0aqz0/retarget-toolbox/README.md

 # retarget-toolbox
-Human-robot motion retargeting method based on gradient descent with a user-friendly interface
+Motion Retargeting from Human Motion to Humanoid Robots Based on Gradient Descent with a User-Friendly Interface

 ## 🌟 Key Features